-A reinsurance arrangement with SWL exists for the with-profit business such that the Clerical Medical With-Profits fund (CMWPF) of SWL receives premiums from SWE, calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees (FPRL), net of the planned deductions from policies for the costs of guarantees and smoothing.
+There are two reinsurance arrangements with SWL, a first one for the Unitised with-profit (UWP) contracts and the bonus pool set aside for vested annuities and a second one, which is specific for the guaranteed future payments to the annuitants.
+So, for UWP business still in force, the Clerical Medical With-Profits fund (CMWPF) of SWL receives premiums from SWE, calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees (FPRL), net of the planned deductions from policies for the costs of guarantees and smoothing.